Skip to main content

 Noninvasive, Basic Diagnostics for CLTI

-More precisely, CLTI ischemic rest pain (Figure 2) is usually unilaterally located; it frequently involves the forefoot and worsens in a decline position,4 and may require opiate analgesia for management.4 If this type of pain is present for more than 2 weeks and is combined with hemodynamic evidence of severely impaired arterial perfusion (AP < 50 mmHg and TP < 30 mmHg), it could represent a thorough argument for CLTI.4
+More precisely, CLTI ischemic rest pain (Figure 3) is usually unilaterally located; it frequently involves the forefoot and worsens in a decline position4 and may require opiate analgesia for management.4 If this type of pain is present for more than 2 weeks and is combined with hemodynamic evidence of severely impaired arterial perfusion (AP <50 mmHg and TP <30 mmHg), it could represent a thorough argument for CLTI.4

-Beyond first-line AP, TP, ABI, and TBI exams previously mentioned, other noninvasive tests for CLTI confirmation have been proposed in recent years (without detailed description in this paragraph), such as the pedal (or plantar) acceleration time, transcutaneous oxygen pressure, laser Doppler flowmetry and laser speckle imaging, near-infrared spectroscopy, hyperspectral imaging, computed tomography (CT) angiography and color-coded CT perfusion, magnetic resonance imaging (MRI) angiography, arterial spin labeling MRI, diffuse speckle contrast analysis, skin micro-oxygen sensors, and nuclear medicine evaluation by single photon emission CT, among others.3-5,18,19
+Several first-line AP, TP, ABI, and TBI exams are currently mentioned in the CLTI dedicated literature.
+Other noninvasive tests for CLTI confirmation have been proposed in recent years (without detailed description in this paragraph), such as pedal (or plantar) acceleration time, transcutaneous oxygen pressure, laser Doppler flowmetry and laser speckle imaging, near-infrared spectroscopy, hyperspectral imaging, computed tomography (CT) angiography and color-coded CT perfusion, magnetic resonance imaging (MRI) angiography, arterial spin labeling MRI, diffuse speckle contrast analysis, skin micro-oxygen sensors, and nuclear medicine evaluation by single photon emission CT, among others.3-5,18,19

 All these novel technologies have undeniable advantages and inherent limitations for the scrutiny of each flow type.
 Nevertheless, when associated with clinical observations, they afford a more accurate analysis of macro- and microvascular flow, capillary and tissue oxygenation levels, or potential intracellular hypoxia at the mitochondrial level.4,5,18